-What are the tax write-offs available to small business owners in Canada?
+What are the tax write-offs for a small business owners in Canada?

-The most common deduction or a tax write-off for a small business owners in Canada are home-office expenses.
+The most common deduction or tax write-off for a small business owner in Canada is home-office expenses.

 Home-office expenses include:

 You cannot write-off 100% of those expenses, but you can deduct a reasonable portion.

 For example, if you have a home-office (such as a den, a basement, or a confined space that you use exclusively for your work), then the percentage of your home office expenses that you can deduct is equal to the percentage that your home-office space is of the total size of your home.
 It is important to note that you cannot claim a dual purpose room such as your bedroom.
 The space you claim can only be used for the purpose of business activities.

 Example: Vivian is a lawyer and works out of her house.
 She estimates that 300 square feet out of her 3,000 square foot house is allocated to office space.
 This means Vivian can deduct 10% of her home office expenses.
 If she were to incur $5000 of home office expenses (as listed above) during the year she would be able to claim $500 ($5,000 x 10%) on line 9945 of T1 tax form